raza15/Parallel_K_Means/README.md

-# Parallel Implementation of K Means Algorithm using Message Passing Paradigm (MPI) in C++
+# Parallel Implementation of K Means Clustering Algorithm using Message Passing Paradigm (MPI) in C++